T-Fang/pMFM_speedup/README.md

 # pMFM_speedup

-The goal of this project is to use deep learning (DL) to speed up pMFM parameter selection/training.
+The goal of this project is to use machine learning or deep learning (DL) to speed up the parameter optimization process of the Mean Field Model (MFM), or more specifically parametric MFM (pMFM).
 This repository has provided various trained models that can predict a pMFM parameter's costs.
 Additionally, the script for pMFM parameter optimization using the DL model is also provided, which can generate a set of pMFM parameters with decent costs.
-Compared with the original method for parameter optimization (CMA-ES with pMFM) which takes several hours to complete, the method proposed by this project would only take a few minutes.
+Compared with the original method for parameter optimization (CMA-ES combined with Euler integration that solves the ODE of the pMFM) which takes several hours to complete, the method proposed by this project would only take a few minutes.
 The significant speedup can greatly benefit downstream applications/experiments that require good parameters.